 The benefits of explosive strength training for rugby football

-In modern rugby considerable attention is given to fitness and aerobic conditioning as well as basic weight training, but there is very limited focus on the development of activity-specific explosive strength.
-This is despite the fact that an ability to very rapidly generate force can yield a competitive advantage in each of the areas of physical engagement in rugby.
-During the extended periods when players are physically contesting with their opposing counterparts they are continually subjected to loading substantially greater than their own body weight.
+In modern rugby, considerable attention is given to fitness and aerobic conditioning as well as basic weight training.
+Still, there is a limited focus on the development of activity-specific explosive strength.
+This is even though an ability to very rapidly generate force can yield a competitive advantage in each of the areas of physical engagement in rugby.
+During the extended periods, when players are physically contesting with their opposing counterparts, they are continually subjected to loading greater than their body weight.
 And, because that added resistance is live, there is often the problem of overcoming not only inertia but also counter force triggered by an initiating movement.

 Scrum and maul

-In addition, the attempted drive forward will almost certainly trigger an almost immediate counter-shove.
-On the other hand if a pack suddenly and explosively begins to drive forward as a synchronised, coordinated unit, they are likely to be able to generate momentum and place their opponents on the back foot.
+Also, the attempted drive forward will trigger an almost immediate counter-shove.
+On the other hand, if a pack suddenly and explosively begins to drive forward as a synchronised, coordinated unit, they are likely to be able to generate momentum and place their opponents on the back foot.

 The key elements are that each of the forwards possesses basic strength and a capacity to rapidly generate force.
-However, it is essential that their movements be synchronized.
-If any of these elements of strength, explosiveness and synchronicity are lacking the attempt is likely to prove futile or even counterproductive.
+However, their movements must be synchronized.
+If any of these elements of strength, explosiveness, and synchronicity are lacking the attempt is likely to prove futile or even counterproductive.

-In a tackle situation there is great advantage in forcing the opponent, whether ball-carrier or tackler, back from the line of engagement.
-In order to do this effectively, the action has to be both powerful and virtually instantaneous.
-In addition, ball-carriers with explosive leg drive are often able to brush past attempted tackles, while tacklers with similar attributes can forcefully secure the ball-carrier and take him to ground.
+In a tackle situation, there is a great advantage in forcing the opponent, whether ball-carrier or tackler, back from the line of engagement. to do this effectively, the action has to be both powerful and virtually instantaneous.
+Also, ball carriers with explosive leg drive are often able to brush past attempted tackles, while tacklers with similar attributes can forcefully secure the ball carrier and take him to the ground.

 At the breakdown of play following a tackle the ability to push back or "clean out" opposing players from the ruck offers opportunities to win the contest for the ball or at least put the opposing team in a disadvantageous situation.
-The only effective way to win the breakdown contest is to apply very considerable force in an explosive manner.
+The only effective way to win the breakdown contest is to apply very considerable force explosively.

-The outcome of the lineout contest is largely dependent on how high the jumper can ascend, but also on how rapidly he can reach that point.
-This requires not only a very good vertical leap by the jumper, but also the ability of his support players to forcefully elevate him.
+The outcome of the lineout contest is dependent on how high the jumper can ascend, but also on how rapidly he can reach that point.
+This requires not only an excellent vertical leap by the jumper but also the ability of his support players to elevate him forcefully.
 Both jumping and lifting require specific forms of explosive strength.

-When forward packs are evenly matched in strength and technique, and defensive techniques are well-coordinated, a game of rugby can often become a war of attrition, with teams attempting to wear one another down over the course of the game.
+When forward packs are evenly matched in strength and technique, and defensive techniques are well-coordinated, a game of rugby can often become a war of attrition, with teams attempting to wear one another down throughout the game.
 It is very difficult to maintain concentration and alertness throughout an 80-minute game, and a capacity for explosive action allows the exploitation of fatigue and inattention.
-It provides surprise and unpredictability, while limiting the possibility of appropriate reaction.
+It provides surprise and unpredictability while limiting the possibility of an appropriate reaction.